KiranThilak/REST-API-Axios-data-fetching/README.md

 # Fetch Data from REST API in React using Axios

 This project is a simple demonstration of fetching data from a REST API using Axios in a React application.
-It showcases how to make HTTP requests to an API, retrieve data, and render it in a React component.
+It showcases how to make HTTP requests to an API, retrieve data, and render it in Table format.

 ## Live Demo